a1ultima/nonRedCRE_tested/README.md

 @SPECIES

     one of the 21 newly sequenced/assembled insect species we are interested in.
+The list of species handeled is specified in ./scripts/pecies_list.txt, where species are listed line-by-line, for example:

+	Aedes aegypti
+	Culex quinquefasciatus

     Not all species of the 21 available were used.
 For a list of species included in this motif discovery pipeline see the non-commented** lines in ./scripts/species_list.txt